haxordx/challenges/README.md

 As a member of Haxor, you get to try new developer tools, give the maintainers feedback, and **earn prizes**!
 Every bug we find helps the next developer save time!

-Here you level up and earn prizes by learning new APIs, SDKs, and developer tools.
+Level up and earn prizes by learning new APIs, SDKs, and developer tools.
 The feedback you provide helps maintainers improve their products, documentation, and resources.

 Our feedback sessions are called challenges.
 Every challenge asks you to build a small app or add a single feature using a developer tool.
-Every challenge takes between 15 minutes to 2 hours and you complete them on your own machine, with your own IDE!
+Each challenge takes between 15 minutes to 2 hours and you complete them on your own machine.

 So come learn new skills, help other developers, and earn some prizes along the way!

 <a href="https://discord.com/invite/cWDFW8DzPm"><img src="https://user-images.githubusercontent.com/318295/203452258-7df58408-3247-4df8-9307-d71e4e95ad1f.png" height="40"></a>